iraamaro/golang-workout/docs/notes.md

 `go help run`

-*By default, 'go run' runs the compiled binary directly:
+*By default, `go run` runs the compiled binary directly:
-'a.out arguments...'.
+`a.out arguments...`.
-If the -exec flag is given, 'go run' invokes the binary using xprog:
+If the -exec flag is given, `go run` invokes the binary using xprog:
-'xprog a.out arguments...'.
+`xprog a.out arguments...`.
-If the -exec flag is not given, GOOS or GOARCH is different from the system default, and a program named go_$GOOS_$GOARCH_exec can be found on the current search path, 'go run' invokes the binary using that program, for example 'go_js_wasm_exec a.out arguments...'.
+If the -exec flag is not given, GOOS or GOARCH is different from the system default, and a program named go_\$GOOS_\$GOARCH_exec can be found on the current search path, `go run` invokes the binary using that program, for example `go_js_wasm_exec a.out arguments...`.
 This allows execution of cross-compiled programs when a simulator or other execution method is available.*